tier4/AutowareArchitectureProposal.iv/src/control/trajectory_follower_nodes/design/longitudinal_controller-design.md

 3. The output of this controller must be achieved by later modules (e.g. vehicle interface).
    1. If the vehicle interface does not have the target velocity or acceleration interface (e.g., the vehicle only has a gas pedal and brake interface), an appropriate conversion must be done after this controller.

-### Inputs / Outputs / API
+## Inputs / Outputs / API

-#### output
+### Output

-- control_cmd [`autoware_control_msgs/ControlCommandStamped`] : command to control the vehicle for the longitudinal motion.
+- control_cmd [`autoware_auto_msgs/LongitudinalCommand`] : command to control the longitudinal motion of the vehicle.
 It contains the target velocity and target acceleration.
-- debug_values [`std_msgs/Float32MultiArray`] : debug values used for the control command generation (e.g. the contributions of each P-I-D terms).
+- debug_values [`autoware_auto_msgs/Float32MultiArrayDiagnostic`] : debug values used for the control command generation (e.g. the contributions of each P-I-D terms).

-#### input
+### Input

-- current_velocity [`geometry_msgs/TwistStamped`] : Current ego-velocity. `/localization/twist` is currently used in the Autoware.iv.
+- current_state [`autoware_auto_msgs/VehicleKinematicState`] : Current ego state including the current pose and velocity.
-- current_trajectory [`autoware_planning_msgs/Trajectory`] : Current target trajectory for the desired velocity on the each trajectory points.
+- current_trajectory [`autoware_auto_msgs/Trajectory`] : Current target trajectory for the desired velocity on the each trajectory points.
-- /tf [`tf2_msgs/TFMessage`] : For ego-pose.

-#### Note: why the debug message uses the multi-array?

-Ideally, this message should be defined as a specific debug message with meaningful field names, like `VelocityControllerDebugValues.msg`.
-However, these debug values are fluid and new items are frequently added on the development phase, and unfortunately, adding a new field to a ros message definition is not backward compatible.
-Whereas, new elements can be added in the array-type message without any burden.
-This is why the `Float32MultiArray` type is currently used for now.
-The content of each element is defined in the header file.

-## Inner-workings / Algorithms
+# Inner-workings / Algorithms

-### States
+## States

 This module has four state transitions as shown below in order to handle special processing in a specific situation.